|KL57| Preventive Gastrointestinal Maximum Examination Program

 Why choose this?

-- The combination of tests allows for the immediate assessment of several organ systems - from enzymes to oncological markers.
+- The combination of tests allows for the simultaneous evaluation of several organ systems – from enzymes to oncological markers.

-- Helps detect inflammatory processes, functional disorders, and possible chronic diseases.
+- Helps detect inflammatory processes, functional disorders, and potential chronic diseases.

-- Includes both blood and stool tests, providing a more comprehensive picture of the digestive system's condition.
+- Includes both blood and stool tests, providing a more comprehensive view of the digestive system's condition.

-- Tests are conducted during a single visit, saving time and avoiding fragmented processes.
+- Tests are performed during a single visit, saving time and avoiding fragmented processes.

-- ALT, AST, GGT - liver enzymes that assess liver damage, inflammation, or bile duct disorders.
+- ALT, AST, GGT – liver enzymes evaluating liver damage, inflammation, or bile duct disorders.

-- Pancreatic amylase and lipase - main indicators of pancreatic function.
+- Pancreatic amylase and lipase – primary indicators of pancreatic function.

-- Total and direct bilirubin - allows assessment of the liver's ability to process bile and possible liver duct obstructions.
+- Total and direct bilirubin – allows assessing the liver's ability to process bile and potential liver duct blockages.

-- CEA, CA 19-9, CA 50, CA 72-4, AFP - oncological markers useful for assessing the risk of gastrointestinal cancer.
+- CEA, CA 19-9, CA 50, CA 72-4, AFP – oncological markers useful in assessing the risk of developing gastrointestinal cancer.

 - FOX basic food intolerance test (163 products) – shows which food products the body may not tolerate.

-- Coprogram - microscopic stool examination that helps assess digestive efficiency, pancreatic function, inflammation, or parasites.
+- Coprogram – microscopic stool examination, assisting in evaluating digestive efficiency, pancreatic function, inflammations, or parasites.

 - H. pylori – bacteria associated with stomach ulcers, gastritis, and stomach cancer risk.